 Molecular mechanism of DNA damage tolerance and mitophagy

 Post-translational modification of proteins represents a crucial way of regulating cellular functions.
-Modification of cellular proteins by ubiquitin and ubiquitin-like proteins plays an essential role in a number of biological processes.
-New pathways regulated by ubiquitin are being discovered at a fast pace, virtually in almost every important aspect of cell biology, including DNA damage repair/tolerance, signal transduction, transcription, nuclear transport and innate immune response.
-We are investigating the eukaryotic translesion synthesis (TLS) and its regulation by ubiquitylation of proliferating cell nuclear antigen (PCNA).
-We are interested in deciphering the roles of the protein or protein complexes involved in the DNA damage repair/tolerance pathways, in particular the enzymes responsible for the dynamic process of ubiquitination, as well as the functional outcomes of the post-translational modification by ubiquitin and ubiquitin-like modifier.
-Our investigations have important impact on human health, particularly, human cancer.
+Modification of cellular proteins by ubiquitin and ubiquitin-like (UBL) proteins plays an essential role in a number of biological processes.
+New pathways regulated by ubiquitin and UBL are being discovered at a fast pace, virtually in every important aspect of cell biology, including DNA damage tolerance, innate immune response and mitophagy.
+We are investigating the eukaryotic DNA damage tolerance and mitophagy, in particular the enzymes and protein complexes regulated by post-translational modification by ubiquitin and ubiquitin-like modifiers.
+Our investigations help to identify new targets and ways of treating human diseases.